Magic Items

 Saving Throws Against Magic Item Powers

 Magic items often produce spells or spell-like effects.
-For most items, a saving throw against a spell or spell-like effect from a magic item, the DC is 9 + half the level of the spell or effect + the ability modifier of the minimum ability score needed to cast that level of spell.
-For soul-linked items, the saving throw uses the minimum ability score needed or the owner's ability score, whichever is higher.
+For most items, a saving throw against a spell or spell-like effect from a magic item, the DC is 9 + half the caster level + the ability modifier of the minimum ability score needed to cast that level of spell.
+For soul-linked items, the saving throw uses the minimum ability score needed or the owner's ability score, whichever is higher; and the item's caster level or the owner's whichever is higher.

 Body Slots